 Please note: If a Statutory Holiday occurs on a weekend, our child care program will observe the holiday on the next business day.

-Winter Closure 2019:
+Winter Closure 2020/2021:

-All YMCA-YWCA Child Care programs will be closed December 24, 2019 until January 2, 2020.
+All YMCA-YWCA Child Care programs will be closed for approximately one week over the December holidays, dates to be determined annually.

 Unscheduled Closures